- 6 points

 - This unit examines the resolution of civil conflicts and disputes in Western Australia and Australia, including disputes between citizens and governments at their various levels.
 It focuses on the use of a litigation model of dispute resolution and the conduct of civil litigation in the Federal, Supreme, District and Magistrates Courts in their exercise of state and federal jurisdiction.
 Students gain a strong working knowledge of the jurisdiction and power of the various courts and a thorough understanding of the conduct of a civil litigation action, based upon an emphasis on the Rules of Court governing these courts.
 The unit considers alternatives to litigation; choice of jurisdiction; identification and joinder of proper parties and causes of action; commencement of proceedings in the appropriate jurisdiction and service of process; pleadings, discovery, interrogatories and other interlocutory proceedings; case-flow management principles; operation of the fast track lists; disposal of an action without trial; preparation and entry for trial; conduct of the trial, judgement, costs, enforcement of judgements and appeals to Full Court of the Federal Court of Australia, Supreme Court of Western Australia and the High Court of Australia.

-- Typically this unit is assessed in the following ways: (1) problem-based written assignments (two); (2) class participation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) problem-based written assignments (two); (2) class participation; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.